 Skip To Content

-Asthma is a chronic lung disease that affects more than 22 million Americans, nearly 6 million of whom are children.
-Asthma is becoming more common, and African Americans are especially at risk.
+According to the National Heart, Lung, and Blood Institute, asthma is a chronic lung disease that affects more than 25 million Americans, nearly 7 million of whom are children.
 For people with asthma, everyday things can trigger an attack.
 These triggers include air pollution, allergens, exercise, infections, emotional upset, or certain foods.

 Typical asthma symptoms include coughing, wheezing, tightness in the chest, difficulty breathing, rapid heart rate, and sweating.
 Children with asthma often complain of an itchy upper chest or develop a dry cough.
 These may be the only signs of an asthma attack.

 Asthma itself does not pose a threat to bone health.
 However, certain medications used to treat asthma and some behaviors triggered by concern over the disease can have a negative impact on the skeleton.

 Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
 Fractures from osteoporosis can result in pain and disability.
 In the United States, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.

 Risk factors for developing osteoporosis include: